My North Korea Travel Experience: 4 Days in Secretive DPRK

 I want to visit every country in the world and North Korea is no exception to this goal of mine, well at least in terms of numbers.

 However, it certainly is a different beast in many ways.
-You really can’t expect people to have the same reaction to you gallivanting around the lovely Norwegian fjords vs saying you’re going to visit North Korea, the most isolated country on earth.
+You really can’t expect people to have the same reaction to you gallivanting around the lovely Norwegian fjords versus saying you’re going to visit North Korea, the most isolated country on earth.

 Since travelling the world I have watched mainstream news less and less and made my mind up about countries and their people via real-life experience.
 I’ve lost count of how many times my encounters have been different to common rhetoric and I have changed my mind on things that I never believed I would in a million years.